decentraland/old-documentation/_posts/development-guide/2018-01-09-external-3d-models.md

 redirect_from:
   - /sdk-reference/external-3d-models/
 categories:
-  - scene-coding-guide
+  - development-guide
 type: Document
-set: scene-coding-guide
+set: development-guide
 set_order: 9
 ---

 3D models are imported into decentraland in glTF format.
 There are a number of supported features that these models can include.
 This section goes over ways to make them compatible with Decentraland and best practices.

-See [Scene content guide]({{ site.baseurl }}{% post_url /scene-coding-guide/2018-01-21-scene-content %}) for information on how you can configure a 3D model in a Decentraland scene to set its position, scale, activate its animations, etc.
+See [Scene content guide]({{ site.baseurl }}{% post_url /development-guide/2018-01-21-scene-content %}) for information on how you can configure a 3D model in a Decentraland scene to set its position, scale, activate its animations, etc.

-Keep in mind that all models, their shaders and their textures must be within the parameters of the [scene limitations]({{ site.baseurl }}{% post_url /scene-coding-guide/2018-01-06-scene-limitations %}).
+Keep in mind that all models, their shaders and their textures must be within the parameters of the [scene limitations]({{ site.baseurl }}{% post_url /development-guide/2018-01-06-scene-limitations %}).

 ## Materials